Dirge was sung at the consecration of the Soldier's Cemetery

 Composed and Arranged for Four Voices.

 Lincoln was feeling weaker all the while, and observers called his color "ghastly."
-When the President finally got up, he stunned the crowd with his short address (271 words, in ten sentences, in just over two minutes); most were caught so unawares that they missed it.
+When the President finally got up, he stunned the crowd with his short address (271 words in ten sentences in just over two minutes); most were unaware they missed it.

 Lincoln judged the crowd's silence as disappointment and left Gettysburg himself disappointed.
 On the train back to Washington, Lincoln grew feverish and weaker still.
-His valet William H. Johnson sat up with the President wiping his face with a wet cloth to cool him.
+His valet, William Henry Johnson, sat up with the President, wiping his face with a wet cloth to cool him.

 Painting of Abraham Lincoln giving the Gettysburg Address. |